appirio-tech/tc1-mf-vagrant/README.md

 * Visit http://local.topcoder.com
 * Usually a good idea to do a 'git pull' inside the tc-site folder on the vagrant box
+* The default login/pass for wp-admin is: tcdev/tcdev